ArchipelagoMW/Archipelago/worlds/jakanddaxter/docs/setup_en.md

 - Then enter the following commands into the text client to reconnect everything to the game.
     - `/repl connect`
     - `/memr connect`
-- Once these are done, you can enter `/repl status` and `/memr status` to verify.
+- Once these are done, you can enter `/repl status` and `/memr status` in the text client to verify.

 ### The Game Freezes On The Same Two Frames, But The Music Is Still Playing